An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition

 \subsubsection{Widely-used static/spatio-temporal visual deep learning models}

-Since visual information are much more informative for personality recognition (validated in Sec. \ref{subsec: all_results}), we additional benchmark seven standard visual deep learning models that previously have not been applied to personality computing but have been widely used for static image or video analysis.
+Since visual information is more informative for personality recognition (validated in Sec. \ref{subsec: all_results}), we additionally benchmark six standard visual deep learning models that have been widely used for static image or video analysis, including a VAT model \cite{vat} that has been previously applied to self-reported personality recognition \cite{palmero2021context}.
 Specifically, these include three models that take the static face/full image as the input and four models that infer personality from spatio-temporal visual data.
-We list all these models in Table \ref{table:widely-used visual models}.
+The brief description of these models' unique characteristics are explained as follows: \begin{itemize}